 Why annual performance appraisals are a waste of time

-I believe there is little doubt that effective performance management is a fundamental component of success.
+We believe there is little doubt that effective performance management is a fundamental component of success.
 Yet, performance management systems are only as impactful as the people who hold the performance reviews.
 These systems come in many forms and range in complexity, but most organisations continue to hold annual appraisals with their staff.
 Do we see positive changes in performance or behaviour from these appraisals and, if not, is it time to do away with them?

-When it comes to the annual appraisal, people seem to fall into one of two categories – those who dread them and those who dismiss them as a waste of time.
+When it comes to annual appraisals, people seem to fall into one of two categories – those who dread them and those who dismiss them as a waste of time.
 We certainly don’t tend to hear of people looking forward to them!
 This is because they rarely serve any greater purpose than to hone people’s ability to fill in paperwork.

 On both sides of the table, questions go unanswered, issues remain unresolved and the appraisal doesn’t achieve a change in behaviour or performance.
 Managers don’t have the skills or confidence to effectively hold high stakes, emotionally challenging conversations and employees don’t know how to overcome their own career-limiting habits; even if they want to.
 At best, some people receive constructive feedback on their performance and still leave without a clear strategy for change, while others leave with nothing more than a score that is linked to a bonus scheme.

+Although we have heard many tales of bad performance reviews, two recent conversations sprung to our mind.
+Firstly, we spoke with someone (let’s call him James) who works for a global financial institution.
+At the time, James was relatively new to his role as a team leader and still finding his feet.
+In preparation for his appraisal, he spent hours filling out the necessary forms, digging deep in his self-evaluation of key competencies and development requirements.
 The appraisal itself was a 10-minute interview with James’ manager and at the end he walked out graded a ‘level 2’.
-I asked him what a level 2 meant.
+We asked him what a level 2 meant.
 “It’s the same score everyone gets.
 You’d have to be really bad at your job to get a 1 and no one gets a 3 because then you’d get a bigger bonus.”
-I was left wondering how he, his manager or the organisation really benefitted from this process?
+We were left wondering how he, his manager or the organisation really benefitted from this process?

+The second conversation we had was with someone else (let’s call her Sarah) who works in the public sector.
+Unfortunately, this conversation was equally as perplexing and disheartening.
+At first it sounded far more positive, Sarah’s appraisal lasted an hour; with healthy discussions on how she was performing and she even received constructive feedback on development.
+Her manager acknowledged that she had considerably overachieved against expectations and commended her on the value she was bringing to the team.
 Due to the honest and positive discussion they’d been having, Sarah decided it was the right time to raise a concern she had about a colleague who was closing casework without completing all of the required assessments.
 This is when things started to go downhill.
 Her manager was also aware of the problem, but said there was nothing that could be done as “that’s just the way that person operates” and that Sarah should let it go.
+When the appraisal scores came back, Sarah was informed she had only ‘achieved’ in her role.
+When Sarah challenged this, she was told that ‘over-achieved’ was only available to senior managers and she wouldn’t be considered.
+So did this appraisal or management style create positive behaviour change?
+Well, it made Sarah feel positive that she should look for another job.

 These are just two examples of demotivating and ineffective performance appraisals.
 I’m sure everyone knows someone (if it’s not themselves) who has been promised a salary review, more one-to-ones, more responsibility or training, but it never comes to fruition.
 Why?
 Because there was no agreed plan of action, stating who will do what by when.